hicham-bnh/amazing/README.md

 ## Tests and quality checks

 - The Makefile includes targets for linting (flake8, mypy) and building.
 Run make lint to check static quality.
-- Add unit tests in tests/ and run with pytest.

 ---